 - The developer being responsible for the installation and maintenance of the site for an initial agreed establishment period. - Sums to cover the maintenance costs of a site (once transferred to the Council) should be intended to cover an agreed set period.

-Calculations to determine the amount of maintenance contributions required should be based on current maintenance costs.
+Calculations to determine the amount of maintenance contributions required should be based on current maintenance costs that reflect the nature of the provision being made.